MBHS-DevClub/mbhs-devclub.github.io/_posts/2018-9-26-web-development.md

+---
+layout: post
+title: Introduction to Git & GitHub
+tags: [HTML, CSS, JS, WebDev]
+excerpt_separator: <!--more-->
+---

 # Web Development

 ### Introduction

-This is the bread and butter of websites.
+This is the bread and butter of the frontend.

 ## HTML